Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Djúpavík at Strandir

-The other houses in this very small village are only used in the summertime.
-We are now in Árneshreppur ca 360 km from Reykjavík with the population in this rural district being around 50 people only.
+The other houses in this tiny village are only used in the summertime.
+We are now in Árneshreppur, ca. 360 km from Reykjavík, with a population of only around 60 people in this rural district.

 Gjögur